danuw/brickify/README.md

 We welcome contributions!
 Here are some planned improvements:

 - [x] Publish to GitHub Pages for easy access
+- [.]
+Numbers instead of colours on the grid as clear build instructions
 - [ ] Selectable palettes from predefined sets
 - [ ] More palette options
 - [ ] Custom palettes